 Lex:lead in Zambia: Co-founder Rudy Ezeani with Advisory Board Member Sabine Midderhoff and winners in Lusaka Zambia September 2018 (Back L-R: Milan Dipakkumar Desai; Paul Moono; Lumela Lumela; Front L-R: Muchinda Muma; Nsofwa Puta; Chileke Sakala; Nkandu Kunda Chota; Chitalu Yalobi).

-1. 83 awards made (nearly US$50,000) across eligible countries in Africa, Asia and Americas.
-Aiming at 100 awards by Year 10.
+1. 166 awards made (over US$83,000) across eligible countries in Africa, Asia and Americas.

 5. Intellectual partner to the World Bank-supported Global Forum on Law, Justice and Development (since July 2012).